3DArticCyclists: Generating Synthetic Articulated 8D Pose-Controllable Cyclist Data for Computer Vision Applications: Limitations

 \section{Limitations}

-Fig. \ref{qualitative_results_fig} (b) shows the typical failures that we observe in our generation pipeline, which are: 1) Extreme rider's back position due to the seat being set too high for some of the riders, 2) Some rider's feet cannot reach the pedals, 3) The riders some times are not properly seated on the saddle.
+Fig. \ref{qualitative_results_fig} (b) shows the typical failures that we observe in our generation pipeline: 1) Extreme rider's back position due to the seat being set too high (rider's feet cannot reach the pedals), 2) Riders not properly seated on the saddle.
 The appearance diversity is limited to the available 3D riders and 3D bicycle models.
-We have assumed that both rider's hands are on their corresponding bicycle handles, and that both rider's feet are on their corresponding bicycle pedals.
+We have assumed that both rider's hands are on their corresponding bicycle handles (and that their feet are on their pedals).
 This assumption can be easily broken.
-Currently, our parametric bicycle model ignores the individual pedal rotations and the the wheel rotations.
-In this paper we used the basic SMPL model.
+Our parametric bicycle model ignores the individual pedal and wheel rotations.
+We have used the basic SMPL model.
 To improve the expressiveness of the rider's pose, the SMPL-X model could be used instead.